Why Building Your Own AI Agent Is Riskier Than You Think

-Building your own AI agent for order processing is significantly riskier than using a purpose-built solution because homegrown agents typically combine access to sensitive customer data, exposure to untrusted inputs like emailed purchase orders, and the ability to write into ERP systems—creating what security researcher Simon Willison calls the “lethal trifecta.”
-OWASP’s 2025 Top 10 for LLM Applications ranks prompt injection as the number-one critical vulnerability in AI systems, and OpenAI has stated this attack vector is “unlikely to ever be fully solved.”
+Building your own AI agent for order processing is far riskier than buying a purpose-built one.
+Homegrown agents combine three capabilities that security researcher Simon Willison calls the “lethal trifecta”: access to sensitive customer data, exposure to untrusted inputs like emailed purchase orders, and the ability to act on business-critical systems.
+OWASP’s 2025 Top 10 for LLM Applications ranks prompt injection as the number-one critical vulnerability in AI systems.
+OpenAI has stated this attack vector is “unlikely to ever be fully solved.”

 The lethal trifecta, a framework coined by Simon Willison in June 2025, identifies three capabilities that create a critical security vulnerability when combined in a single AI agent.
 Any one element is manageable.
 Two raises the risk.
 But all three together allow an attacker to trick the agent into accessing sensitive data and exfiltrating it externally.